TencentARC/ArcNerf/docs/models.md

 ------------------------------------------------------------------------
 # Models
-Below are the models we support.
+Main argument to the model:
 - inference_only: Use in eval/infer mode.
 If True, only keep 'rgb/depth/mask',
             will remove progress item like 'sigma/radiance' to save memory.
 - get_progress: Use in train/val mode.
 If True, keep 'sigma/radiance' for visual purpose.
-- cur_epoch/total_epoch: to adjust strategies during training
+- cur_epoch/total_epoch: to adjust strategies during training Below are the models we support.
 ## FullModel
 Full Model is the class for all models.
 It contains fg_model and optional bkg_model.
 It combines values from both model and get final results.
 If you don't use bkg model, you need